tastycode-dev/tastycode-dev.github.io/_posts/2023-08-07-tasty-cpp-memory-layout-of-std-string.md

 date: 2023-08-07
 layout: post
 title: "Tasty C++ – Memory Layout of std::string"
-description: "Learn about memory layout of std::string in c++ standard libraries: MSVC STL, libstdc++, libc++."
+description: "Learn about memory layout of std::string in the most popular c++ standard libraries: MSVC STL, GCC libstdc++, LLVM libc++."
 ---

 For a professional C++ developer, it's important to understand memory organization of the data